What is Overconfidence Bias?

 #1 Over Ranking

-Over ranking is what when someone rates their own personal performance as higher than it actually is.
-The driving examples described above are cases of over ranking.
+Over ranking is when someone rates their own personal performance as higher than it actually is.
 The reality is that most people think of themselves as better than average.
-In business and investing, this can cause major problems, as CEOs and fund managers believe they are better than everyone else, which can cause them to take on too much risk.
+In business and investing, this can cause major problems because it typically leads to taking on too much risk.

 #2 Illusion of Control

 The illusion of control bias occurs when people think they have control over a situation when in fact they do not.
-On average, people believe they have more control than they do.
-This can also be very dangerous in business as it leads executives to think situations are less risky than they actually may be.
+On average, people believe they have more control than they really do.
+This, again, can be very dangerous in business or investing, as it leads us to think situations are less risky than they actually are.
+Failure to accurately assess risk leads to failure to adequately manage risk.

 #3 Timing Optimism

-Timing optimism is another part of overconfidence psychology where people overestimate how quickly they can do work and how long it takes them to get things done.
+Timing optimism is another aspect of overconfidence psychology.
+An example of this is where people overestimate how quickly they can do work and underestimate how long it takes them to get things done.
 Especially for complicated tasks, business people constantly underestimate how long a project will take to complete.
+Likewise, investors frequently underestimate how long it may take for an investment to pay off.

 #4 Desirability Effect